openstack/diskimage-builder/doc/source/user_guide/building_an_image.rst

    based on the remaining free space.

 type (optional)
-   The partition type stored in the MBR partition table entry.
-The default value is '0x83' (Linux Default partition).
+   The partition type stored in the MBR or GPT partition table entry.

+   For MBR the default value is '0x83' (Linux Default partition).
 Any valid one byte hexadecimal value may be specified here.

+   For GPT the default value is '8300' (Linux Default partition).
+Any valid two byte hexadecimal value may be specified here.
+Due to ``sgdisk`` leading '0x' should not be used.

 Example: